chuckmuda/File_Manager/README.md

 update_submit.php:

-  This is a php script that will trigger when the Submit button is selected on both edit_data.php and form_upload.php.
+  This is a php script that will trigger when the Submit button is selected on both edit_data.php or form_upload.php.